Kingsman44/Pixelify/README.md

 <br>
 * - Requires Spoofing to Pixel device

+## ⭐ How to Enable Features
+### 1) Google Photos Unlimited Backup (storage saver)
+- **Enable**:-  Clear Data Photos for first time installing Module<br>
+- **Note**:-  It won't show you Unlimited Text, but your backup photos won't be counted on storage, you can check total after upload photos it won't change or will be back to same storage after 5-10 mins<br>

 ## ⭐ Bugs and Fixes
 - **Call Screening**: caller can't hear your voice.<br>
 **Fix commit:** https://github.com/Redmi-note-4x/android_hardware_qcom-caf_audio/commit/0074cac9a4b098f8c4c996a4ef7ca44d00b158d9,https://github.com/Redmi-note-4x/android_hardware_qcom-caf_audio/commit/de2146fdd88771182a677aa94ccb8237479d793d (According to your qcom board)
 - **Call Screening**: can't able to download call screening files.<br>
 **Fix:** Set WIFI to unmetered connection. <br>
 - **Google**: Ok Google doesn't work without hotword with spoof to pixel.<br>
+- **Google**: For Continued Conversation and fix At a Glance in Android 12 (<a href="https://gitlab.com/Kingsman-z/pixelify-files/-/raw/master/Velvet.zip">USE THIS APK</a>) (Use Sai Installer to install this splits apk)

 ## ⭐ Credits
 - [topjohnwu](https://github.com/topjohnwu) for Magisk